I get asked a lot of questions, but, ‘what size snow blower do I need?’ has to be at the top of the list.

 The impeller then throws it through the discharge chute.
 Having the impeller allows for larger amounts to be cleared faster, bonus, less time in the cold.

-In addition to that, a two-stage machine can also handle heavier and deeper snow than the single-stage model and also has the advantage of a wider clearance width.
+In addition to that, a two-stage machine can also handle heavier and deeper snow than the single-stage model and also has the advantage of a wider clearance width which makes it much better snow removal equipment than single-stage models.

 A three-stage snow blower, yes, you’ve guessed it yet another action, is the biggest of all the machines.
 But, this machine is a commercial size snow blower and is rarely needed by the average homeowner.